tablexi/nucore-open/doc/HOWTO_relays.md

 # Relays

 ## Overview
 A relay is a wifi-enabled outlet.
-Facilities often use these to control the power for a monitor or othernon-essential equipment as a means of access control.
+Facilities often use these to control the power for a monitor or other non-essential equipment as a means of access control.

 Instruments can be configured so that when a user begins the reservation, NUCore sends a toggle signal and remotely switches on the power so the instrument can be used.
 When the user ends their reservation (or the reservation ends) the power is switched off again.